tensorflow/tensorflow/tensorflow/lite/micro/docs/rfc-16x8-quantization-port.md

 ## Design Proposal

-This is the meat of the document, where you explain your proposal.
-If you have multiple alternatives, be sure to use sub-sections for better separation of the idea, and list pros/cons to each approach.
-If there are alternatives that you have eliminated, you should also list those here, and explain why you believe your chosen approach is superior.

-Make sure you’ve thought through and addressed the following sections.
-If a section is not relevant to your specific proposal, please explain why, e.g. your RFC addresses a convention or process, not an API.

 We propose that the 16x8 kernels are ported from the TensorFlow Lite reference kernels to TensorFlow Lite for Microcontrollers following the process in the [Porting TensorFlow Lite Ops to Micro](https://docs.google.com/document/d/1KLJTPWm4TUKB9YyIqFJl9VCP0ZMJDt_P8RNpRmwqMxw/edit#heading=h.5x0d5h95i329) guide.